 The main objective of marking and feedback is not to find fault, but to help children learn.
 If children's work is well matched to their abilities, then errors that need to be corrected will not be so numerous as to affect their self-esteem.

-A delicate balance has to be achieved.
-Children should not receive the impression that things are right when they are not.
-On the other hand, they should not be discouraged from being adventurous for fear of having faults emphasised.
+A delicate balance has to be achieved. impression that things are right when should not be discouraged from being adventurous for fear of having faults emphasised.